 Nicolas Bacon is Professor in Human Resource Management at Bayes Business School.
 His research explores the impact of human resource management practices on organisational performance and employee outcomes in a wide variety of settings including manufacturing firms, unionised workplaces, small firms, medium-sized enterprises, private equity-owned firms and the public sector.
 Professor Bacon has published 50 academic articles in learned journals as well as numerous book chapters and edited the Industrial Relations Journal 2004-2008.

-Daniel Beunza is Associate Professor of Management at the Centre for Charity Effectiveness at Bayes Business School.
+Daniel Beunza is Professor of Management at the Centre for Charity Effectiveness at Bayes Business School.
 Beunza's research explores the ways in which social relations and technology shape financial value.
 Beunza’s book, Taking the Floor: Models, Morals and Management in a Wall Street Trading Room won the 2020 EGOS and George Terry best book award.
 Beunza obtained his PhD from New York University, and has previously taught at Columbia University, the London School of Economics and Copenhagen Business School.
 His research has been published in Organization Science, Organization Studies and Economy and Society.

 Susan Hill is a Senior Lecturer in Innovation and Entrepreneurship at Bayes Business School.
 She researches innovative, entrepreneurial and other adaptive behaviour (or the lack thereof) in organisations.
 Her research is increasingly set in the context of the natural resource crisis.
 Susan’s current research projects include interdisciplinary research (with marine scientists) into business owners' responses to oceanic ecosystem changes and experimental research on emotional responses to imagery in responsible investment decision-making.
 Susan’s PhD is in Strategic and International Management from the London Business School.
 Prior to entering academia, Susan worked for a number of years in corporate venturing (in a renewable energy unit) and human resources management in South Africa.

-Rob is Professor of Internal Auditing at Cass Business School.
+Rob is Professor of Internal Auditing at Bayes Business School.
 Before joining the business school in 1990, Rob Melville worked as a computer auditor and systems auditor in government, industry and financial services.
 Since then his research has addressed the control and audit of information systems, control self-assessment, the role of internal audit in strategic management (in particular through the use of the Balanced Scorecard), corporate governance, and corporate social responsibility.
 A Member (MIIA) and Fellow (CFIIA) of the Chartered Institute of Internal Auditors since 1984, he has been actively involved in educational, environmental and publication issues.
 He is a qualified member of the British Computer Society (MBCS CITP), where he edited the journal of their information systems audit specialist group for five years and has been actively involved in international research projects and conferences.

 Marton is a postdoctoral Research Fellow with the Ethics, Sustainability, and Engagement unit at Bayes.
 He received his PhD from the University of Leicester in 2017.
 His doctoral thesis explored the meanings and practices of criticality in a business school in the UK.
 Building on this, his research currently focuses on the organisation of higher education; on innovative ways of educating management students for ethics, responsibility, and reflexivity; and on the roles management academics’ organisational practices play in achieving this goal.